athena-framework/athena/docs/dependency_injection.md

 ## Auto Injection

-Services can also be injected directly into a class.
+Services can also be injected directly into a class/struct.

 Following along from our earlier example, if we wanted to inject the `Store` class into another object we would first define an `initialize` method with `Store` as the type restriction.
 Next, `include Athena::DI::Injectable` to tell `Athena::DI` that this class should be auto injected.